AlekaMelese/multi-objective-food-recommender/REPORT.md

 1. **Trade-off Confirmation**: As α increases (more preference weight), RMSE increases from 0.3920 to 0.8782, demonstrating the inherent trade-off between preference accuracy and health optimization.

-2. **Health Score Consistency**: The average health score remains constant at 0.5990 across all α values because we're evaluating on the same test set.
-The key difference is in *which* recipes would be recommended to users under different α values.
+2. **Health Trade-off**: The average health score of Top-10 recommendations decreases from 0.9137 (α=0.0, pure health focus) to 0.5983 (α=1.0, pure preference focus)—a 52% reduction.
+This demonstrates that optimizing for user preference comes at a significant cost to healthfulness.

-3. **Balanced Approach**: α = 0.5 provides a middle ground with RMSE = 0.6138, offering reasonable prediction accuracy while incorporating health considerations.
+3. **Balanced Approach**: α = 0.5 provides a middle ground with RMSE = 0.6138 and health score of 0.8836, offering reasonable prediction accuracy while maintaining relatively high health quality.

 4. **Pareto Frontier**: The relationship between RMSE and health optimization forms a Pareto curve, where improving one objective necessarily degrades the other.
+No single α value is "optimal"—the choice depends on policy goals.

-5. **Top-K Health Quality**: Pure health optimization (α=0.0) produces Top-10 recommendations with avg health score of 0.9137, while pure preference (α=1.0) drops to 0.6005—a 52% reduction in healthfulness.
+5. **Recommendation Quality**: Precision@10 and Recall@10 are low (0.004-0.006 and 0.03-0.05) due to extreme sparsity (99.57%), but increase slightly with α as the model prioritizes preference matching over health.

 ### 3.5 Visualizations